benjajaja/Burricos/README.md

 ![Donkey](http://images.wikia.com/adventuretimewithfinnandjake/images/9/95/Donkey.png)

-Expand donkey inventories to the capability of a double chest, 54 slots instead of 15, without external storage
+Expand donkey inventories to the capability of a double chest, 54 slots instead of 15, without external storage.
+One slot is reserved for the saddle so the effective number of slots is actually 53.

 ## Usage

 * Fabricate a chest item with `Donkey double chest` as lore, for example with [FactoryMod](https://github.com/Civcraft/FactoryMod) "Animal husbandry" factory and "Donky double chest" recipe.
-* Click on tamed, unchested donkey
+* Click on a tamed, unchested donkey
 * Open donkey, should now have 54 inventory slots instead of the regular 15
-* You can saddle it by placing a saddle in the first slot of inventory
+* It will always have a saddle in it's first slot, which cannot be removed.

 ## Features

 * Does not use any kind of external storage, only NMS methods and NBTs
-* Donkeys drop loot normally (except the lored chest)
+* Donkeys drop loot normally (including lore'd chest)

 ## Internals

-The donkey's 17 slot inventory is replaced by a 54 slot inventory.
-When a donkey-entity is saved to disk, the inventory is "zipped" into the NBT of one chest item, inventory is restablished to regular with only the "zip" item.
-When the entity is loaded into memory again, the single item is "unzipped" into a 54 slot inventory again.
+The donkey's 15 slot (+ 1 saddle + 1 armor) inventory is replaced by a 54 slot inventory.
+When a player interacts with the donley's inventory, it is "zipped" into the NBT of the donkey's saddle item.
+After being saved to disk on server stop, chunk unload or player logout, later when the entity is loaded into memory again, the single item is "unzipped" into a 54 slot inventory.

-It is necessary to also have a plugin that kicks players off vehicles (at least donkeys) on logout, such as Humbug.
-Expanded donkey inventories may be lost beyond slot 17 if the server crashes without kicking players properly and a player was mounting the donkey.

-## Warning

-In the case of the server *crashing hard*, the extended inventory will not be "zipped", so all items beyond slot 15 will most likely be lost.
-You as a player should think of Burricos as a way to transport large quantities of items, but *never* as a storage option.